 Quarantaine is an ambitious new film by Georgina Starr.
 Its title refers to the French word for ‘forty’, and also alludes to the period of enforced isolation commonly known as quarantine (so-called because of its original forty-day timeframe).
 Over the course of multiple chapters, it follows the story of two new recruits to a clandestine sisterhood whose pursuit of esoteric knowledge takes place in a secret place of instruction, similarly cut off from the world outside.
-Contrasting what seems like a cult-like focus on strict supervision and mind control with other more unruly rituals of mind expansion and extra-sensory perception, Quarantaine continues Starr's preoccupation with the otherworldly and the occult, and her longstanding interests in the visionary aspects of experimental cinema, to further her exploration of the hidden recesses of the creative imagination.
+Contrasting what seems like a cult-like focus on strict supervision and mind control with other more unruly rituals of mind expansion and extrasensory perception, Quarantaine continues Starr's preoccupation with the otherworldly and the occult, and her longstanding interests in the visionary aspects of experimental cinema, to further her exploration of the hidden recessed of the creative imagination.